thestippe/thestippe.github.io/_drafts/statistics/survival_analysis.md

 |:----|-------:|-----:|---------:|----------:|------------:|----------:|-----------:|-----------:|--------:|
 | lam |   1.73 | 0.19 |    1.368 |     2.082 |       0.002 |     0.001 |       8492 |      14744 |       1 |

-This estimate is even worst than the above one.
+This estimate is even worse than the above one.

 ## Correct method